-Sugilite Properties Facts and Photos
+Sugilite Properties, Facts and Photos

-1. What is Sugilite Stone?
+1. What is Sugilite?

-2. Sugilite Properties
+2. Sugilite Geology

 3. Sugilite Healing Properties

-5. Article Pictures
+4. Article Pictures

-6. Shop for Sugilite
+5. Shop Sugilite

-What is Sugilite Stone?
+What is Sugilite?

-The greenish yellowish-brown stone that he discovered was visually quite different to the purple stone found many years later in South Africa.
+The greenish-yellowish-brown stone that he discovered was visually quite different to the purple stone found many years later in South Africa.

 The sugilite found in Japan was at the time believed to be a variety of eudialyte.
 With this already being a known mineral, the stone was not believed to be a new find.

 In 1973 a new source of sugilite came to light.
 It was found in an area known as the Kalahari Manganese Fields in the Southern Kalahari Desert, South Africa.

-As well as the size dwarfing any deposit that had been found previously, the quality of this sugilite stone was far superior.
+As well as the size dwarfing any deposit that had been found previously, the quality of the sugilite stone was far superior.
 The vast majority came from the Wessels Mine although much smaller quantities were also found in the adjacent N'Chwaning Mine.

 It has also reportedly been found in India but because of the limited amount present and low grade, the find has not been pursued.

-Healing Properties of Sugilite
+Sugilite Healing Properties

 Sugilite counteracts the feeling of alienation or isolation and reduces tension about what you want and what can realistically be achieved.